 Step 2: Select This PC tab from the left panel.
 In the main interface, you’d better note the drive letters which have been assigned to the existing drives, because these letters cannot be assigned again to the network drive.

-Drive letters in Windows may be missing because of multiple reasons, and this post introduces several simple ways to help you get disappeared drive letters back soon.
+Drive letters is mssing?
+This post introduces several simple ways to help you get disappeared drive letters back soon.

 Step 3: Under Computer tab, click Map network drive from the upper tool panel and select Map network drive from the drop-down menu.